code-423n4/2021-04-marginswap/README.md

 * `Isolated*.sol`: These contracts mirror the cross margin trading contracts closely, but are significantly simpler.
 Checking these first may be a good way to get the lay of the land before diving into cross margin.
 Note that there will be one contract per short/long choice.
 Isolated margin trading is not yet integrated with the `MarginRouter`.
 Liquidity failures in isolated margin should not affect the rest of the system.
 * `Fund.sol` holds the money.
 * `Roles.sol` provides loose coupling of the main contracts in the protocol providing some measure of upgradability.

+If you're curious you can look at the entirety of our contracts [here](https://github.com/marginswap/marginswap-core).